 Blackthorn joined Watsi on November 4th, 2021.
 Two years ago, Blackthorn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Blackthorn's most recent donation supported Maria, a tenacious one-year-old from Bolivia, to fund the surgical closure of two small holes in her heart.
+Blackthorn's most recent donation supported Phoun, a rice farmer from Cambodia, to fund cataract surgery.